vatesfr/xen-orchestra/@xen-orchestra/proxy/docs/api.md

   // The portal handed to the host is this proxy's address as seen from it, auto-detected unless
   // `iscsi.advertisedAddress` is set in the proxy configuration.
   //
+  // With `cache`, each block read is kept in a VDI hot-plugged onto this proxy's own VM, so the
+  // backup repository is read at most once per block.
+That VDI is created with the mount and
+  // destroyed with it, and it requires this proxy to be a VM of `xapi`'s pool. `srUuid` picks the
+  // SR holding it (default: `iscsi.cacheSr`, else the pool's default SR), and `hydrate` pulls the
+  // whole disk in the background instead of only what is read.
+Defaults to `iscsi.cache`.
+  //
   // There is no method to list the mounts: a proxy is driven by a single XO, which is the one
   // keeping track of them.
   function mountDisk(_: {
+    cache?: boolean | { srUuid?: string; hydrate?: boolean }
     disk: string
     host: string
     nameLabel?: string